M374LX/alexvsbus/docs/LevelFileFormat.md

 ## Changes

+Until release 2024.11.21.0:

-Until release 2024.11.21.0, there was no `goal-scene`, as the cutscene to use was determined from the level number, and `crates` used four values instead of three (`crates <x> <y> <w> <h>`).
+* There was no `goal-scene`, as the cutscene to use was determined from the level number and difficulty.

+* `crates` used four values instead of three (`crates <x> <y> <w> <h>`).
 The use of separate Y and height values turned out to be unnecessary because all blocks of crates are on the floor and the removal of `<y>` simplifies level file validation.

-Additionally, the maximum level size was 32, but it has been since reduced to 24, which is enough for all levels.
+* The maximum level size was 32, but it has been since reduced to 24, which is enough for all levels.

+* For `banana-peel` and `overhead-sign`, the value was one more than it is now for the same Y position.
+For example, the Y position for a banana peel on the floor was 11, but it is now 10.